Hugh Carey: Governor of New York

 Carey's tenure in office was marked by a growing awareness of the environmental consequences of New York's strong industrial base, including the designation by the federal government of the Love Canal disaster area.
 Carey made environmental issues a priority of his administration.
+He was accused by Love Canal residents of being more concerned about the state's finances than the health of families living amidst one of the nation's most infamous environmental disasters.

-Along with Senators Edward Kennedy and Daniel Patrick Moynihan and U.S. House Speaker Tip O'Neill, Carey led efforts to end the violence in Northern Ireland and support peace in the region.
+Along with Senators Ted Kennedy and Daniel Patrick Moynihan and U.S. House Speaker Tip O'Neill, Carey led efforts to strengthen U.S. support for a political solution to the Northern Ireland conflict.
 The four Irish-American politicians called themselves "The Four Horsemen."

+In 1977, he was an appellant in the Supreme Court case Carey v.
+Population Services International.
+Carey and his fellow appellants sought permission to continue enforcing laws prohibiting Population Services International (PSI) and others from distributing contraceptives to minors below 16 years old that had previously been struck down in a New York District Court.
+The Court upheld the lower court's determination that the law violated the Due Process Clause of the Fourteenth Amendment to the Constitution and the rights of privacy afforded to individuals, including minors.

 Carey considered running for president in 1976 and 1980.
 Carey's first wife had died in 1974, and Carey later attributed his decision not to seek the Democratic nomination for president in 1976 to her death.
 In 1978, he was challenged for re-election by State Assembly Minority Leader and former Assembly Speaker Perry Duryea.
 After a competitive, sometimes negative campaign, Carey was the first Democrat re-elected in 40 years.

-Carey decided against seeking a third term as governor in 1982 and returned to private law practice.
-On January 1, 1983, he was succeeded by his lieutenant governor, Mario Cuomo.
+In 1980, he decriminalized homosexuality in New York State.

+According to political scientist and author Daniel C. Kramer, "The Carey Administration had a hand in many important projects, the modernization of New York City's subways and the rescue of homeowners living in the Love Canal neighborhood being just two, before Carey committed several serious blunders which lowered voters' opinion of him that he decided not to run for reelection in 1982.
+Through it all, this man with the embarrassingly low poll ratings turned into a superb governor."16 On January 1, 1983, he was succeeded by his lieutenant governor, Mario Cuomo.